ManuBoca92/hudl-tech-test/README.md

 Arghhhh the final step!
 To install the needed packages for this project, which can be loacted inside the `requirements.txt` please run the following command for `Unix/macOS` use `python3 -m pip install -r requirements.txt` and for `Windows` use this command `py -m pip install -r requirements.txt`

+### Run Tests

+To run tests please make sure you have an activated env with all the need ackages from `requirements.txt`already installed.
+The command for running the test is `pytest tests --browser [browsername]` for example, say you want to run your test on a chrome browser `pytest tests --browser chrome` or on firefox then use this command `pytest tests --browser firefox`.

 ### Test Report

 For test resport I am keeping it simple by using `pytest-html`.
-Run the following command to run tests and save html report on the root of teh directory `pytest -v tests --browser chrome --html=htmlreport.html `
+Run the following command to run tests and save html report on the root of the directory `pytest -v tests --browser chrome --html=htmlreport.html `